Embedded Finite Models Beyond Restricted Quantifier Collapse: Complexity disconnections and weakening RQC by allowing Expansion of the signature

-The proposition tell us that weakening RQC in this manner can not allow us to use unrestricted quantification to do any new ``pure relational computation''.
-In particular, really badly-behaved theories like full arithmetic cannot become k-RQC via augmenting the signature.
+The proposition tells us that weakening RQC in this manner can not allow us to use unrestricted quantification to do any new ``pure relational computation''.
+In particular, really badly-behaved theories like full arithmetic cannot become $k$-RQC via augmenting the signature.

-One open question is: \emph{Is every NIP theory potentially $\omega$-RQC?} One cannot use isomorphism-invariant sentences to get a counterexample, since by Theorem \ref{thm:bbiso} from \cite{baldben}, isomorphism-invariant formulas in NIP theories are always equivalent to $1$-RQ ones that use an additional order, and thus in particular are equivalent to $2$-RQ ones.
+An open question is: \emph{Is every NIP theory potentially $\omega$-RQC?} One cannot use isomorphism-invariant sentences to get a counterexample, since by Theorem \ref{thm:bbiso} from \cite{baldben}, isomorphism-invariant formulas in NIP theories are always equivalent to $1$-RQ ones that use an additional order, and thus in particular are equivalent to $2$-RQ ones.

 Although we do not have an NIP theory that is persistently unrestricted, the main result of this section is that there are persistently unrestricted theories that are reasonably well-behaved.
-We show that even when isomorphism-invariant formulas are well-behaved, and the complexity of deciding the theory is elementary (see \cite{kozenbooleanalg}), the theory may be persistently unrestricted:
+We show that even when isomorphism-invariant formulas are well-behaved, and the complexity of deciding the theory is elementary (see \cite{kozenbooleanalg}), the theory may be persistently unrestricted, Thus even with this weakening, failure of the (weakened) collapse does not imply high complexity of evaluation:

+\begin{theorem} In the theory of atomless Boolean Algebras, each $L_V$ formulas that is isomorphiism-invariant are equivalent to `` an $2$-RQ formula.

-\begin{theorem} The theory of atomless Boolean Algebras is $\exists$ $2$-RQC: there is an infinite set such that every formula is equivalent to a $2$-RQ one for embedded finite models coming from this set.
+In fact, there is an infinite set such that every formula is equivalent to a $2$-RQ one for embedded finite models coming from this set.
 Thus every isomorphism-invariant $L_V$ sentence is equivalent to a $2$-RQ one.
-It also is $\exists$ $1$-Monadic RQC, hence isomorphism-invariant $L_P$ sentences are equivalent to $1$-RQ ones.
+In addition, isomorphism-invariant $L_P$ sentences are equivalent to $1$-RQ ones.
 But the theory is persistently unrestricted. \end{theorem}

-We will first sketch an argument that there is an infinite set $A$ such that, for embedded finite structures with active domain of the $V$ relations in $A$, every $L_V$ sentence is equivalent to a Monadic Second Order Logic formula.
-In fact we will describe such a set where the elements are totally indiscernible: the $L$ formulas $\phi(\vec a)$ satisfied by tuples $\vec a$ of distinct elements are independent of the choice of $\vec a$.
+We will first sketch an argument that there is an infinite set $A$ such that, for embedded finite structures with active domain of the $V$ relations in $A$, every $L_V$ sentence is equivalent to a Monadic Second Order Logic RQ-formula.
+In fact, we will describe such a set where the elements are totally indiscernible: the $L$ formulas $\phi(\vec a)$ satisfied by tuples $\vec a$ of distinct elements are independent of the choice of $\vec a$.
 Hence for $P$ unary, isomorphism-invariant $L_P$ sentences are equivalent to first-order sentences quantifying over $P$.

 Fix an $L_V$ $\phi$ that depends only on the isomorphism type of the $V$ structure.
 Let $\mathcal C$ be the class of embedded finite models where the active domain is a subalgebra of the underlying substructure.
 We observe: